Effective and Imperceptible Adversarial Textual Attack via Multi-objectivization: Methods

-For adversarial textual attack, model queries, i.e., fitness evaluations (FEs), are expensive and generally account for the main computational costs.
-Specifically, evaluating a solution (AE) means feeding it to the target model and then obtaining the model output.
-For big NLP models which are common nowadays, a large number of model queries are time-consuming \cite{DevlinCLT19}.
-To save model queries, it is useful to maintain a local archive to store the previously queried solutions as well as their corresponding objective values \cite{RenDHC19,ZangQYLZLS20}.
-In this way, the target model will only be queried when the solution being queried does not exist in the archive.
-We have also implemented such scheme in HydraText to improve its query efficiency.

-Overall, in HydraText the generation number is upper bounded by $T$ (line 2 in Algorithm~\ref{alg:hydratext}), and in each generation the algorithm would perform three model queries to evaluate the three offspring solutions generated by the three types of solution variations, meaning the total query number is strictly upper bounded by $3T$.
-Considering that HydraText will also terminate due to the other termination condition (line 18 in Algorithm~\ref{alg:hydratext}) and has integrated a local archive to further save model queries, in practice the number of queries performed by the algorithm is often much smaller than $3T$ (see the experiment results in Table~\ref{tab:main_results}).
+For adversarial textual attack, model queries, i.e., fitness evaluations (FEs), are expensive and account for the vast majority (>95\%) of the computational costs of the algorithm.
+In each generation of HydraText, the algorithm would perform three model queries to evaluate the three offspring solutions, meaning the total query number is strictly upper bounded by $3T$.
+In practice, the number of queries performed by HydraText is often much smaller than $3T$ due to the second termination condition (see the experiment results in Section~\ref{sec:exp}).}